Georgia Labor Laws Guide

 $10 x 6 overtime hours = $60

-To calculate your fluctuating workweek overtime pay hassle-free, we've provided a free calculator for your convenience → Fluctuating Workweek Calculator Fluctuating Workweek Calculator
+🎓 To calculate your fluctuating workweek overtime pay hassle-free, we have provided a free calculator for your convenience → Fluctuating Workweek Calculator

 Georgia break laws

-No. Under federal law and Georgia law, employers are not liable for providing their employees with breaks or meal periods.
+Under federal and Georgia law, employers are not liable for providing their employees with breaks or meal periods.

 Exceptions to break laws in Georgia

-Anyhow, many employers do provide breaks to increase their employees' productivity and boost their morale.
-Thus, any break of duration from 5 to 20 minutes is considered compensable while breaks or meal periods longer than 30 minutes are not paid.
-Still, if a worker needs to work during lunchtime (i.e., 30-minute break) — for example, a factory worker who is required to remain at his machine while working — then a meal break needs to be paid.
+Still, if a worker needs to work during lunchtime (i.e., a 30-minute break) — for example, a factory worker who must remain at their machine while working — then the meal break is compensable.

 Georgia breastfeeding laws